kongEstimated reading time: 7 minutes

 What is Kong?

-Kong is a scalable, open source API Layer (also known as an API Gateway, or API Middleware).
-Kong was originally built at Mashape to secure, manage and extend over 15,000 Microservices for its API Marketplace, which generates billions of requests per month.
+Kong is a scalable, open source API Platform (also known as an API Gateway, or API Middleware, or Service Mesh for Microservices).
+Kong was originally built by Kong Inc. (formerly known as Mashape) to secure, manage and extend over 15,000 Microservices for its API Marketplace, which generates billions of requests per month.

-Backed by the battle-tested NGINX with a focus on high performance, Kong was made available as an open-source platform in 2015.
-Under active development, Kong is now used in production at hundreds of organizations from startups, to large enterprises and government departments including: The New York Times, Expedia, Healthcare.gov, The Guardian, Condè Nast and The University of Auckland.
+Under active development, Kong is now used in production at hundreds of organizations from startups, to large enterprises and governments including: The New York Times, Expedia, Healthcare.gov, The Guardian, Condè Nast, The University of Auckland, Ferrari, Rakuten, Cisco, SkyScanner, Yahoo!
+Japan, Giphy and so on.

 How to use this image

-First, Kong requires a running Cassandra 2.2.x/3.x or PostgreSQL 9.4/9.5 cluster before it starts.
+First, Kong requires a running Cassandra cluster (3.x+) or PostgreSQL instance (9.6+) before it starts.
 You can either use the official Cassandra/PostgreSQL containers, or use your own.

 1. Link Kong to either a Cassandra or PostgreSQL container